 * * *

 What does grace mean to you?
 Do you know that it’s yours and that you’re covered by grace?
 Today, let’s operate in the grace of Jesus, confess every sin we can think of in His presence, and believe that we are forgiven and free!
-Come share your thoughts with us on our blog.
+Come share your thoughts with us.
 We want to hear from you! ~ Devotionals Daily